-The reputation and evaluation pf quality of the department work within the hospital and outside it, which were interrelated, was not identical to the general status of the specialty and was formed based on their performance in the hospital and their prestige outside it.
-Their performance, in turn was related to the quality of their staff, the country and institution from which they obtained their degrees, the departments’ ability to attract staff from high status hospitals and new interns, staff retainment, available resources and technological advances, and future prospect in terms of development and resources.
-The criteria used by the participants to evaluate the quality of the department were the departments’ reputation within and outside the hospital and among management, the perceived quality of the doctors, including whether they studied in Israel or abroad (and if not, what country or institution) and whether they have previously worked at the center of the country, and their ability to attract interns.
+The reputation and evaluation of the quality of a department’s work (both within the hospital and outside it) was not identical to the general status of the specialty, and was instead formed on the basis of the department’s performance in the hospital and prestige beyond it.
+That performance, in turn, was related to the quality of the department’s staff, the country and institution from which they obtained their degrees, the department’s ability to attract staff and interns from high-status hospitals, staff retainment rates, availability of resources and access to technological advances, and future prospects in terms of development and resources.
+The criteria used by the participants to evaluate the quality of the department were its reputation within and outside the hospital and among management, the perceived quality of its doctors (including whether they had studied in Israel or, if not, in what country or institution) and whether they had previously worked in the center of the country, and the department’s ability to attract interns.

-Department leadership as drivers of social identity
+Department Leaders as Drivers of Social Identity

 Department heads were very often found to support and enhance the departmental sense of identity.
-As emerged from the interviews, they cultivated the departmental social identity by looking at their work from a narrow, departmental, view, highlighting their uniqueness, expressing and sharing their disrespect (when strong departments were involved), or their sense of envy and deprivation compared to other departments with their staff, and cultivating competition with other departments.
+As emerged from the interviews, they cultivated the departmental social identity by viewing their work from a narrow, departmental perspective, highlighting their uniqueness, expressing and sharing their disrespect (in strong departments) or their sense of envy and deprivation (in weaker departments) with their staff, and cultivating competition with other departments.

-Highlighting the attempt to accentuate departmental uniqueness, a nurse working in nursing administration told: Many heads of departments see their department as unique.”
-A physician in the medical center’s administration took the priority of the department over the priority of the medical center a step forward: “Department heads are not always committed to the organizational spirit, but rather to their department.
+Highlighting such attempts to accentuate departmental uniqueness, a nurse working in nursing administration said, “Many heads of departments see their department as unique.”
+A physician in the medical center’s administration took the priority of the department over the medical center a step further: “Department heads are not always committed to the organizational spirit, but rather to their department.
 They are committed to their patients on the department level and not at the whole hospital.”
-Department heads themselves supported this view.
-One of them said that “As head of [x] department, I am less interested in what goes on in other departments.
+Department heads themselves supported this view: “As head of [X] department, I am less interested in what goes on in other departments.
 What interests me is that my department develops.
-I see other departments such as Cardiology and others, which are successful, and I want mine to develop too”.
-Expanding this view to expressing disrespect towards other departments, a head of another department said: “what I do not like about my job is all that thing about working with other departments.
-Because we are on a completely different level than they are and it is hard to work with less professional staff”.
+I see other departments such as Cardiology and others, which are successful, and I want mine to develop too.”
+Expanding this view to express disrespect toward other departments, a head of another department said, “What I do not like about my job is all that thing about working with other departments, because we are on a completely different level than they are, and it is hard to work with less professional staff.”

-The view of some departments as superior to others, as well as the perceived distribution of resources to the more successful departments, and the competition of other departments over it, can serve to the ability of department heads to preserve and maintain their power through departmental social identity processes.
-In particular, some spoke about the tendency of some department leaders to take as little work as possible to their department, especially when this work comes from another department, with the aim to conserve their resources within the department.
-As one physician told: “.
-Some department leaders, when you turn to them asking for patient’s admition, say: why are you “throwing” a patient at me?
-Their attitude is that we (from other departments) bother them … and they project this attitude to their teams”
+The view that some departments are superior to others, as well as the perceived distribution of resources to more successful departments and the competition between departments over this, can help department heads to maintain their power through departmental social identity processes.
+In particular, participants spoke about the tendency of some department leaders to accept as little work as possible for their department, especially when this work comes from another department, with the aim of conserving the department’s resources.
+As one physician said, “Some department leaders, when you turn to them asking for a patient admission, say: Why are you ‘throwing’ a patient at me?
+Their attitude is that we [from other departments] are bothering them … and they project this attitude onto their teams.”

-C.Outcomes of departmental social identity
+Outcomes of Departmental Social Identity